Oklahoma Co. DA Prater, DA Candidate Calvey Discuss OSBI Looking Into Calvey's Campaign - NewsBreak

 State Officials Issue Statements Following Deadly Shooting Of Oklahoma County Deputy

 A double shooting in southwest Oklahoma City on Monday afternoon left one Oklahoma County deputy dead and another injured.
 According to authorities, Sgt.
-Bobby Swartz. was shot and killed while serving court orders, Sheriff Tommie Johnson also suffered injuries and was taken to the hospital for treatment.
-Officials from around...
+Bobby Swartz. was shot and killed while serving court orders, another officer also suffered injuries and was taken to the hospital for treatment.
+Officials from around the...

 1 Deputy Killed, Another Deputy Wounded In SW OKC Shooting